Book censorship in the United States: Melissa

-In 2018, 2019, and 2020, Alex Gino's book, George, was reported as the most challenged book in public education according to the American Library Association's annual top ten challenged books.
-The book was challenged for its "LGBTQIA+ content," yet censorers provided other stated reasons for challenging the novel, for instance "for conflicting with a religious viewpoint and “traditional family structure” and potentially "creating confusion."
+In 2018, 2019, and 2020, Alex Gino's book, Melissa, was reported as the most challenged book in public education according to the American Library Association's annual top ten challenged books.
+The book was challenged for its "LGBTQIA+ content," yet censorers provided other stated reasons for challenging the novel, for instance "for conflicting with a religious viewpoint" and "traditional family structure" and potentially "creating confusion."